• Class of 2021

 Rachel Stran (G/F) Jackson

 Rachel is long and active, and is one of the best rebounders on the offensive glass I’ve seen.
-She is pretty creative when acting the rim and is developing a reliable jump shot.
+She is pretty creative when attacking the rim and is developing a reliable jump shot.
 Given Rachels length she is a very good defender on the ball and able to be a very solid shot blocker.

 Aubrey Stupp (G/F) Valley View